STAT545-UBC-students/hw02-aleurcelay/hw02_gapminder_dplyr.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](hw02_gapminder_dplyr_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->
+This plot shows the frequency of life expectancy values within the dataset.
+We can see a discrepancy between the most common values for life expectancy in Africa and Europe.

-And now lets look at the distribution of this variable among continents.
+And now lets look at the distribution of this same variable among continents.

 ``` r
 ggplot(gapminder, aes(lifeExp, fill=continent)) +